 This week – for no reason other than they liked the name (I told you my kids were holy) – we’re learning about Azerbaijan, including some of the interesting Islamic customs and traditions they have, and the friction between different religions.

 Each week, as we’ve shared a few stories or facts, we’ve been able to absorb the prayer points into our bedtime prayers.
 They’ve been nearer the front of our minds, so it doesn’t matter that we’re tired and jumping off top bunks, because we’ve done the learning and thinking earlier in the day.

-(An aside, we’ve slotted these prayer points into our weekly ‘Exploring the Bible’ outline, which I highly recommend – click here to read more about it!
+(An aside, we’ve slotted these prayer points into our weekly ‘Exploring the Bible’ outline, which I highly recommend – check out my Exploring the Bible review!
 This has also helped us to remember key prayer points throughout the week, and has taken next-to-no-time to do.)

 Our children have particularly appreciated the large number of stories in the book, which are largely about children, and save it from becoming too textbook-like.
 These have grabbed our children’s imaginations, and helped to explain an important point about that country’s culture or religion.